yodertv/test-atomic-writes/README.md

 - Write in append mode in Mac OS X APFS doesn't appear to be atomic.
 Resolved 6.9.2018.

 ## Dev log

+### 10.28.2025
+- Picking up on being able to trigger the test from the api.

 ### 8.27.2024
 - Redeploying to vercel w/ Github integration.
 - Adjusting build.sh.